 As civil registration is not a federal jurisdiction, Library and Archives Canada does not hold copies of birth, marriage and death certificates, but….

 …help is at hand!

 To learn about how to find these records from other sources, visit our pages on vital statistics: births, marriages and deaths.

 Many genealogical societies and individuals have indexed parish registers and published the result of their work.
 These publications are called “Church Indexes” (known as “répertoires” in French-Canadian genealogy).
 Most of the volumes are for marriages but also exist for baptisms and burials.

 We hold many of these indexes; here’s how to find them in our collection:

-Use our AMICUS catalogue to search not only our collection, but the holdings of libraries across Canada.
+Use AURORA to search not only our collection, but the holdings of libraries across Canada.